isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/Walking Trails@CDC.md

 by blending brisk-walking with digital gamification.&nbsp;&nbsp;</p>
 <p>Residents will have the opportunity to embark on physical trails, complete
-digital challenges and earn rewards while spending quality time with friends and family.&nbsp; This initiative aligns with CDCs’ commitment to building Healthy and Inclusive communities, for a more active, empowered, and connected community.</p>
+digital challenges and earn rewards while spending quality time with friends and family.&nbsp;This initiative aligns with CDCs’ commitment to building Healthy and Inclusive communities, for a more active, empowered, and connected community.</p>
 <h4>Ready to Start Your Adventure?</h4>